Family/household reference person indicator (RPIP)

 In multiple family households, there is a reference person for each family.
 The reference person for the primary family is usually defined as the household reference person.
 The identification of a family reference person allows each family within a dwelling to be treated as a separate entity for tabulation purposes.

-For group households, the first person on the form who meets the above criteria will become the reference person.
+For group households, the first person on the form who meets the criteria will become the reference person.
 For visitor only households and households with no person present aged 15 years and over, the household is considered 'non-classifiable' and no reference person is assigned.